Faculty

 Cello

-Sarah Arnesen has been playing music since age 5.
+Sarah Marshall has been playing music since age 5.
 She has a B.A in Cello Performance from Brigham Young University-Idaho and a M.M in Cello Performance from the University of Utah.
 She studied with Karin Hendricks, Robert Tueller, Elliott Cheney and Pegsoon Whang.
 Sarah is the Director of Music at Paradigm High School’s in South Jordan and runs a private Suzuki cello studio.
 Sarah has played with the Orchestra at Temple Square for 9 years and enjoys performing with the Canyon String Quartet.
 Sarah enjoys traveling and has toured the United States, Canada and Europe with various orchestras.
 When not making music Sarah loves to run, go to the theater, and spend time with her family.

 Eric Noyes